-Not all parties agreed on the government action.
+Not all parties agreed on the grant of TPS to Syrians.

 Led by the Center for Immigration Studies (CIS), a non-profit organization which supports immigration reduction, opponents asserted granting artificial benefits to Syrians was not the appropriate response to the emerging civil war in Syria.

 Instead, CIS suggested the U.S. government should simply freeze the immigration status of all Syrians currently living in the U.S.

 Mark Krikorian, the Center’s Director, has long argued TPS has given “Hundreds of thousands of people from seven nations . . . a sometimes decade-or-longer de facto amnesty as a result of civil strife, or a big wind, or an earthquake in their home country.”